verus-lang/verus/CONTRIBUTING.md

 Thanks for contributing to Verus!
 Verus is an Open Source project and welcomes contributions.
 Please report issues or start discussions here on GitHub.

+We use GitHub discussions for feature requests and more open-ended conversations about upcoming features, and we reserve GitHub issues for actionable issues (bugs) with existing features.
+Don't worry though: if we think an issue should be a discussion (or viceversa) we can always move it later.

 ## Editing the Source Code of Verus

-You should make sure that your check-out of `rust` is up to date.
-Use the `./tools/update-rust.sh` script from the project root.

 Before committing any changes to the source code, make sure that it conforms to the `rustfmt` tool's guidelines.